 The concept of "inquiring minds" is not limited to the audience sought by the grocery store tabloids.
 It also describes those who want to know how The AALC compares to other Lutherans.

 However, making such a comparison presents several challenges, not the least of which is trying to avoid ending up with something that is overly negative and divisive.
 It is the opinion of this Commission that more negativity and divisiveness are the last things Lutheranism needs in this day and age.

 Just as challenging is the fact that The AALC is a confessional Church.
-This means that we subscribe to written statements of what we believe, teach and confess.
-It also means that we reject both explicitly and implicitly teachings that are. contrary to what we believe, teach and confess.
+This means that we subscribe to written statements of what we believe, teach and confess as expressed by The Book of Concord.
+It also means that we reject both explicitly and implicitly teachings that are contrary to what we believe, teach and confess.
 As a result, we will be "for" some teachings and "against" others by the very nature of our confessional position.
 In the language of the Confessions, not only do we "believe, teach and confess," but we also "reject and condemn."

 Nevertheless, there are obvious differences among those who call themselves "Lutheran."
 And the purpose of this report is to highlight some of those differences in such a way as to help us better understand where The AALC fits into the larger picture of Lutheranism in America today.

 According to the Lutheran liturgical tradition, Lutherans claim to be part of "The Evangelical Lutheran Church."
 In other words, there seems to be some kind of unity among those who share the name "Lutheran."
 And yet in the United States alone, there are just under some twenty groups of Lutherans with separate denominational labels.
 Perhaps the first question, then, ought to be, "What is a Lutheran?"